 Did you know there are 4.88 billion internet users globally?
 That’s over 60% of the earth’s population!
 While more people experience the internet’s benefits each year, they often experience connectivity issues, too.

 Are you having a hard time connecting your computer to the internet?
-There are several simple causes and fixes to this common problem.
+There are several simple fixes to this common home internet problem.
 Not sure how to troubleshoot the issue?

 The following guide will explain how to get connected, stay connected, and avoid problems in the future.
 Read on and learn how to fix and prevent pesky connectivity issues.